DarkMatterCore/libusbhsfs/README.md

 The SD card will be set as the new default devoptab device under two different conditions:

 * If the UMS device that holds the volume set as the default devoptab device is removed from the console.
-* If the USB Mass Storage Host interface is closed via `usbHsFsExit()` and a volume from an available UMS device was set as the default devoptab device.
+* If the USB Mass Storage Class Host interface is closed via `usbHsFsExit()` and a volume from an available UMS device was set as the default devoptab device.

 For an example, please check the provided test application in `/example`.